gmac/graphql-stitching-ruby/docs/visibility.md

 )
 ```

-The client can then execute requests with a `visibility_profile` parameter in context that specifies the name of any profile the supergraph was composed with:
+The client can then execute requests with a `visibility_profile` parameter in context that specifies one of these names:

 ```ruby
 query = %|{